pulumi/docs/reference/programming-model.md

 ## Programs {#programs}

 Pulumi programs are authored in general purpose programming languages such as [JavaScript](javascript.html) or [Python](python.html).
-You can use any packages supported by the languages package manager, as well as [Pulumi packages](pkg/).
+You can use any packages supported by the languages' package manager, as well as [Pulumi packages](pkg/).

 When `pulumi update` is run, your Pulumi program is run and the Pulumi CLI determines the desired state of application resources.
 A Pulumi program can reference artifacts that have already been published (such as S3 objects or pre-built Docker images) or it can define application resources itself so that everything is versioned together.
 For example, if your program uses `cloud.Service` with a `build` step, or defines a Lambda for an S3 trigger, you're defining application code that is implicitly deployed during the `pulumi update`.